 AND

-2. EMBASE (or Scopus) Please note Himmelfarb Library does not have a subscription to EMBASE but you can search it in person at Georgetown University's Dahlgren Medical Library.
+2. EMBASE (or Scopus) Please note Himmelfarb Library does not have a subscription to EMBASE.
+The content is in the Scopus database that you can search using keywords, but it is not possible to perform an EMTREE theasaurus search in Scopus.

 AND

-You might consider searching one or more of the following websites depending on your topic:
+You might also consider searching one or more of the following websites depending on your topic:

 Grey literature resources: